JiangWenPL/FisherRF-ns/README.md

 # FisherRF + Nerfstudio

+We provide the official implementation of FisherRF for Nerfstudio.

 - 🆕!
 Our touch code is at https://github.com/JiangWenPL/FisherRF-ns/tree/dev/mattstrong/offline-experiments.
 We will provide some steps on how to run it soon.
+- 🆕 We will show how to run FisherRF-ns on a real-time _and_ offline system.
+Stay tuned!

 <p align="center">